 Mistakes to Avoid While Writing Romance

 First off, I want to be clear: I am no expert.
-Most of the information I have gathered has been through the knocks and blows of being an editorial intern, which basically means I read, read, read all the time.
+Most of the information I have gathered has been through the knocks and blows of being an editorial intern, which basically means that I read constantly.
 That reading includes submissions (partials and fulls) for the literary agent mentoring me, as well as projects that are set to be packaged for publishing.

 - Using outdated descriptors

 - Stop writing violent love scenes

 - Hold passion for the right moment

 There was a time, maybe in 1982, when desirable men looked like Fabio.
 I think that thought makes us laugh at this point.
 There's no reason to talk about his four-foot-wide shoulders and pencil-thin hips because it's a trope based largely on late 20th-century soap operas that women devoured.
 It was a thing, but it's no longer a thing.

 Having rock-hard, chiseled, (glistening?) abs is also not needed, because the thing about it––do you want your leading man spending the 3+ hours a day in a gym, away from you, to maintain that?
 Or do you want him at your house, fixing your furnace, and cooking you a pot of his grandma's favorite chili?
 That's what I thought.

 Alternatively, there are so many types of bodies that can be spotlighted.
 Dad bods, shorter guys, and chubby actors can be attractive leading men (think Jack Black in The Holiday, or shorter height Jimmy O. Yang from Love Hard).
 We live in an age where focus on the ideal body is getting less and less important, which brings me to my next point.